CharlesChochos/Kronos/replit.md

 # Overview

-Kronos is a full-stack investment banking operations platform built with a React/Vite frontend and Express backend.
-The application provides role-based interfaces for CEOs and employees to manage deals, tasks, documents, investor matching, and team assignments.
-It uses a PostgreSQL database via Neon for data persistence and implements session-based authentication with Passport.js.
+Kronos is a full-stack investment banking operations platform designed to streamline deal management, task assignments, document handling, investor matching, and team collaboration.
+It provides role-based interfaces for CEOs and employees, aiming to enhance operational efficiency and strategic decision-making within investment banking firms.
+The platform is built with a React/Vite frontend and an Express backend, leveraging a PostgreSQL database (Neon) and session-based authentication.

 # User Preferences